 - Flavor: Can we call these spa cookies?
 The aroma and flavor reminded me of sipping warm tea with cucumbers on my eyes at a tranquil spa.
 In reality, we have a pleasantly spiced and zippy lemon cookie on our (probably unmanicured) hands.

 - Texture: I appreciated the texture just as much as the flavor.
 The cookies are very soft and chewy in the centers with crisp edges.
-Though I adapted the recipe from my drop sugar cookies, this version browns nicely around the edges which cools to a slight crunch.
+Unlike lemon crinkle cookies which remain soft and puffy, this version browns nicely around the edges which cools to a slight crunch.
 (Likely the switch to baking soda and addition of lemon juice and crystallized ginger, more on that below.)

 - Ease: Preparing this cookie dough is pretty uneventful.
 Sure, the excitement for lemon cookies is always thrilling but the process is standard.
 Besides a mixer, there’s no special tools or equipment involved.

 - Time: After you make the dough, roll into balls as best you can, then chill them for 1 hour in the refrigerator.
 Between making the cookie dough, rolling, chilling, and baking, this recipe takes around 2 hours total.